Skip to main content

 $ git branch <new-branch>

-If you want to base your new branch on a different existing branch, simply add that branch's name as a starting point:
+If you want to base your new branch on a different existing branch and switch to it, use:

 $ git branch <new-branch> <base-branch>